k8-g/T1A3-App/src/HELP.md

 - If you want to quit the game at any time while playing, just press `'!' + 'Enter'`.
 This will end the game, then `'Q' + 'Enter'` to exit out of the program.
 -----
 -  **Press 'S' to view stats:**
 Here you can view your wins and losses!
-Press any key and `'Enter'` to exit the stats page.
+Press any key and `'Enter'` or just `'Enter'` to exit the 'View Stats' page.
 ---
 -  **Press 'Q' to exit game:**
 `'Q' + 'Enter'` exits the program.